jac307/MediaArtTutorials/IARTS1T03/WT-W9.md

 <h3 style="color: darkred;">[30 min] Installation Floor Map</h3>

-You are designing an **immersive environment** where audiences **navigate the space**.
+You are designing an **immersive environment** where audiences **navigate the space** with two to three defined spaces / installed objects.

-You must produce a **top-view floor map only**.
+You must produce a **top-view floor map** using this 📄 [**LFS Empty-With Floor Plywood**](imgs/LFS-Floorplan.pdf){:target="_blank"}.

-Use the architectural layout of the LFS Blackbox (simplified drawing).
 You must consider:
 - Electrical outlet locations
 - Speaker placement relative to power access
 - Clear audience circulation path
 - Zones of intensity and quiet

 Each speaker must include:
 - **1–2 geometric objects**